Fredooooooo/Fredooooooo.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-bibliography: publications.bib
-notice: |
-    @*
 ---

-I'm You Peng, can also be called Fred.
+My name is You (Fred) Peng.
 I am a passionate PhD student in CSE at the Hong Kong University of Science and Technology (HKUST), supervised by Prof.Binhang Yuan.
 I got my BSc degrees in Data Science as well as Statistics from the University of Toronto (UofT).

 I am skilled in extracting and analyzing data, and I have over two years of experience in machine learning and data science.
-My research interest currently focused on LLM Agent and Database for ML.
+My research interest currently focused on database related LLM Agent and ML system.

 Education
 ======
 - **Hong Kong University of Science and Technology**\
+    *September 2024 to Present*\
-    PhD in Computer Science and Engineering\
+    PhD in Computer Science and Engineering
-    *September 2024 to Present*

 - **University of Toronto**\
+    *September 2019 to June 2024*\
     BSc in Data Science Specialist\
     BSc in Statistics Major\
-    GPA: 3.9\
-    *September 2019 to June 2024*
+    GPA: 3.9/4.0, 4 consecutive years of Dean's List Scholar

-Work/Intern Experience
+Experience
 ======
 - **Fidelity Investments Canada, Toronto, Canada**\
     *May 2022 to April 2023*\